MS Lunnaya Sonata Review and Specifications

 Shipboard activities include:

-- Theater is the ship's Cinema that doubles as Conference Hall / Meeting Room / Dance Lounge / Disco / Karaoke Bar, and is served by its own Bar.
+- Theatre is the ship's Cinema that doubles as Conference Hall / Meeting Room / Dance Lounge / Disco / Karaoke Bar, and is served by its own Bar.
 The lounge also serves the cruise company's enrichment program.
 Here are hosted lectures and media presentations themed on Russia's history and culture.
 Port talks (by professional tour guides) provide information on visited regions, river ports, nearby towns, shore excursions and tours.
 Here are also held traditional tea ceremonies, Russian language lessons, dancing and singing classes, master classes on vocals and musical instruments, blini and vodka tastings, live shows and musical performances (classical and Russian folk music, concerts), nightly disco (with headphones).

 - Theater's karaoke sessions are with high-quality sound equipment, a wide repertoire of songs and accompaniment of professional back-vocalists from the ship's art group.